JankyCS/shopify-backend-intern-challenge-fall2021/README.md

 In order to run this application, you will need to have Node.js, npm, and mongo installed on your system.

 1. Start a local instance of MongoDB at localhost:27017.
-In a seperate terminal/shell, run:
+In a terminal/shell, run:

 ```mongod```